ceresBakalite/similarity/shell/README.md

   application, should there be enough interest.
 A C++ variant would not just be small and fast, it would also need to take one, two, or many comparison sets and it would throw away the overhead associated with a GUI.

   Although largely language independent already, language interoperability would be a fine thing.
-As would culture and syntax parsing.
+As would culture, syntax, and natural language parsing parsing.
   Anyway, food for thought.

   In the mean time, Similarity enables command line usage, one comparison pair at a time.
 ***